-- 6A.4.7 Faculty members who serve as members of a Tenure Review Committee shall receive one quarter unit of professional growth activity and a Tenure Review Committee Chair shall receive two quarter units of professional growth activity for the completion of regular and continuous service in each designated phase of the tenure review process as defined in the Tenure Review Handbook.
-These units of professional growth activities shall be applicable under Article 38.4.3 and/or Professional Growth Activity 1.3 of Appendices A and B of this Agreement.
-Alternatively, instead of receiving professional growth activity units, the faculty member may use tenure review committee service as special service for the Professional Achievement Award under Article 38.5. - 6A.4.7.1 In order to receive the appropriate professional growth unit(s) for the designated phase, the faculty member shall complete in a timely manner all evaluation duties delegated to him or her by the Tenure Review Committee.
-Failure to provide completed evaluation documents in accordance with the established timelines may result in loss of unit credit. - 6A.4.7.2 If the Tenure Review Coordinator is concerned about a Tenure Review Committee member's performance of his or her committee responsibilities in a timely manner, the Tenure Review Coordinator shall request to meet with the committee member in an attempt to resolve the issue.
-If necessary, the Tenure Review Coordinator may consult with the committee member's Dean or administrative supervisor, who may remove the member from the Committee if, in his or her professional judgment, the committee member's continuation could seriously impair the tenure review process.
-In such a case, the Tenure Review Coordinator shall seek a replacement on the committee as provided by Section 6A.4.6.1 or Section 6A.4.6.2, as appropriate. - 6A.5 The Tenure Review Committee Chair shall be responsible for calling meetings, coordinating activities of the committee, representing the committee to the Tenure Review Coordinator and any management employees, and other officially designated duties.
+6A.4.7 Faculty members who serve as members of a Tenure Review Committee shall receive one quarter unit of professional growth activity and a Tenure Review Committee Chair shall receive two quarter units of professional growth activity for the completion of regular and continuous service in each designated phase of the tenure review process as defined in the Tenure Review Handbook.
+These units of professional growth activities shall be applicable under Article 38.4.3 and/or Professional Growth Activity 1.3 of Appendices A and B of this

+Agreement.
+Alternatively, instead of receiving professional growth activity units, the faculty member may use tenure review committee service as college service for the Professional Achievement Award under Article 38.5.

+- 6A.4.7.1 In order to receive the appropriate professional growth unit(s) for the designated phase, the faculty member shall complete in a timely manner all evaluation duties delegated to them by the Tenure Review Committee.
+Failure to provide completed evaluation documents in accordance with the established timelines may result in loss of unit credit. - 6A.4.7.2 If the Tenure Review Coordinator is concerned about a Tenure Review Committee member's performance of their committee responsibilities in a timely manner, the Tenure Review Coordinator shall request to meet with the committee member in an attempt to resolve the issue.
+If necessary, the Tenure Review Coordinator may consult with the committee member's Dean or administrative supervisor, who may remove the member from the Committee if, in their professional judgment, the committee member's continuation could seriously impair the tenure review process.
+In such a case, the Tenure Review Coordinator shall seek a replacement on the committee as provided by Section 6A.4.6.1 or Section 6A.4.6.2, as appropriate. - 6A.4.7.2.1 The Tenure Review Coordinator, along with the committee member's Dean and/or other appropriate administrator(s), may further decide that the committee member be disallowed from service on any tenure review committees for up to three years. - 6A.5 The Tenure Review Committee Chair shall be responsible for calling meetings, coordinating activities of the committee, representing the committee to the Tenure Review Coordinator and any management employees, and other officially designated duties. - At the end of each phase, the Tenure Review Coordinator shall consult with the Chair of each Tenure Review Committee and compile a list of faculty members who completed their committee responsibilities in a timely manner.
+The Tenure Review Coordinator will then provide documentation for each committee member to use as proof of PGA or college service for PAA. - 6A.6.1 If a committee member does not complete their committee responsibilities in a timely manner, the Coordinator will discuss the circumstances with the faculty member and consult with the appropriate Vice President.
+The faculty member may be denied PGA/service credit for the phase and/or may be removed from their current committee in accordance with Article 6A.4.7.1 and 6A.4.7.2